ondemandenv/ondemandenv.github.io/articles/merge-hell-myth-x-ops-contamination.md

 ### Premature Architectural Decisions
 Different approaches that could benefit from extended evaluation are forced to converge before we understand their full potential.

-## The ONDEMANDENV Alternative: Infrastructure That Enables Proper Evaluation
+## The Infrastructure Alternative: Service-Level Isolation That Enables Proper Evaluation

-The solution isn't better merge strategies - it's **infrastructure that supports proper engineering decision-making**:
+The solution isn't better merge strategies - it's **infrastructure that supports service-level isolation and proper engineering decision-making**:

-### Environment Cloning (Envers)
+### Service-Level Environment Provisioning
-- **Complete isolation** for every branch and approach
+- **Complete isolation** for every service's development lifecycle
-- **Full production parity** for accurate evaluation
+- **Independent environments** (ServiceA-dev, ServiceA-qa, ServiceB-dev, etc.)
-- **Safe experimentation** without infrastructure constraints
+- **Safe experimentation** without coordination constraints

-### Application-Centric Architecture
+### Application-Centric Architecture Principles
 - **Bounded contexts** that can evolve independently
 - **Contract-driven interfaces** enabling selective integration
-- **Specialized optimization** without forced convergence
+- **Service-specific optimization** without forced convergence

-### Platform Services Abstraction
+### Platform Automation Capabilities
-- **Shared infrastructure** supporting divergent evaluations
+- **Automated environment provisioning** for each service
 - **Independent scaling** without coordination bottlenecks
-- **Automated provisioning** eliminating ops limitations
+- **Infrastructure abstraction** eliminating ops limitations

-**Breaking the False Constraint:** Environments can fork and specialize → engineering decisions based on evidence, not infrastructure limitations
+**Breaking the False Constraint:** When each service has its own environment stack, engineering decisions can be based on evidence rather than infrastructure limitations.
+Platforms like ONDEMANDENV demonstrate these principles in practice.

 ## The Path Forward: Call Out the Incompetence